statamic/docs/content/collections/docs/git-integration.md

 ### Queueing for performance

-If you are experiencing slow-down when saving or deleting content in the control panel, we recommended configuring another queue driver so that commits can be run by a background process, will will help keep the experience fast for your users.
+If you are experiencing slow-down when saving or deleting content in the control panel, we recommended configuring another queue driver so that commits can be run by a background process, which will help keep the experience fast for your users.

 > A popular choice is to use a [Redis](https://laravel.com/docs/redis) store and [queue driver](https://laravel.com/docs/queues#driver-prerequisites), along with [Laravel Horizon](https://laravel.com/docs/horizon) for managing your Redis queues.